Grease (1978 soundtrack): Reception

+In their review, Billboard stated that "RSO follows its record breaking Saturday Night Fever soundtrack with another apparent smash film track.
+The double pocket set contains 24 cuts of original Broadway material as well as new material written specifically for this contemporized version.
+Olivia Newton-John and John Travolta shine with their best vocal efforts, especially Newton-John on the rapidly rising single 'You're The One That I Want.'"

+Cashbox noted that "the former Broadway hit sounds like a winner on vinyl, too.
+With great vocals from stars Olivia Newton-John and John Travolta and help from Sha-Na-Na, Frankie Valli and Peter Frampton, this 2- LP set should slide to the top of the pop chart.
+One hit single is already out, and more will follow."

 Stephen Thomas Erlewine of AllMusic retrospectively rated the soundtrack four-and-a-half stars.
 He stated that "the originals hold up better than the '50s tunes" due in large part to Sha Na Na's workmanlike performances of the latter.
 Erlewine added however that the original songs "are so giddily enjoyable that everything works".
 He also said that "the sleek pop production the movie's soundtrack boasts and the cast's enthusiastic performances go a long way in making this Grease the definitive Grease."
 The album was nominated for Album of the Year at the 21st Annual Grammy Awards.